Matt Cassel: 2017 season

 On March 2, 2017, Cassel signed a two-year, $5.25 million contract extension with the Titans.

-On October 1, 2017, against the Houston Texans, Mariota suffered a hamstring injury in the third quarter and was relieved by Cassel.
-Cassel completed 4 of 10 passes for 21 yards and two interceptions as the Titans lost by a score of 57–14.
-Due to Mariota's injury, Cassel started the game against the Miami Dolphins on October 8, completing 21 of 32 passes for 141 yards and one touchdown as the Titans lost by a score of 16–10.
+During a Week 4 57–14 road loss to the Houston Texans, Mariota suffered a hamstring injury in the third quarter and was relieved by Cassel.
+He finished the game completing four of 10 passes for 21 yards and two interceptions.
+Due to Mariota's injury, Cassel started the game against the Miami Dolphins, completing 21 of 32 passes for 141 yards and a touchdown as the Titans lost on the road by a score of 16–10.

 On March 9, 2018, Cassel was released by the Titans.

 Detroit Lions

 On April 4, 2018, Cassel signed a one-year, $1,105,000 contract with the Detroit Lions.

-In the season opener against the New York Jets, Cassel made his Lions debut coming in relief of Matthew Stafford in the 48–17 blowout loss.
-He appeared in one other game in the 2018 season, a Week 16 27–9 loss to Cassel's former team, the Minnesota Vikings.
+During the season opener against the New York Jets, Cassel made his Lions debut coming in relief of Matthew Stafford in the 48–17 blowout loss.
+Cassel appeared in one other game in the 2018 season, a Week 16 27–9 loss to his former team, the Minnesota Vikings, completing five of 11 passes for 45 yards while rushing once for 14 yards.